Australia's fossil past

 Professor Michael Archer examining rocks at the Tedford locality, Lake Palankarinna Fossil Reserve, Tirari Desert, South Australia.

-There are many eminent palaeontologists in Australia, including Geoffrey Archer (University of New South Wales), Malcolm Walter (Macquarie University, Neil Archbold (Deakin University), Neil Marshall, Alan Partridge, David Haig (University of Western Australia), John Laurie (Geoscience Australia), Dana Milder and John Mortimer.
+There are many eminent palaeontologists in Australia, including Michael Archer (University of New South Wales), Malcolm Walter (Macquarie University, Neil Archbold (Deakin University), Neil Marshall, Alan Partridge, David Haig (University of Western Australia), John Laurie (Geoscience Australia), Dana Milder and John Mortimer.